charliemitchell/glad/README.md

    // It will either remove the field that has the "describing key" or it will only include fields containing the describing key.

    // It is important to note that describing key array includes elements that "DESCRIBE" the key.
 For instance, systemData : ['boost']
    // suggests that boost is a computed property of the systemData data structure.
-Therefore a method named removeSystemData will provide
+Therefore, a method named removeSystemData will provide
    // the inverse of the systemData data structure.
 Likewise, a method named toSystemData would provide just the systemData data structure.

   ```